Skip to Content

 4. Create a Metal Sonic Centerpiece

-To make this fun centerpiece, give each youngster a small styrofoam square to be spray-painted silver, adding a layer of silver glitter to make it fancy.
+To make this fun centerpiece, give each youngster a small styrofoam square to spray-paint silver, then add a layer of silver glitter to make it fancy.

 Next, cut a circle from stiff cardboard, about the size of a coaster, and wrap it in yellow tissue paper.